Check out the full 2019 lineup to Coachella right here! Then read below for everything you need to survive the weekend.

 Drink Water Constantly – Passing out is the opposite of fun.
 As is nursing a brutal headache, taking a trip in an ambulance, etc. Keep the water chugging steady to avoid a medical emergency.

-Eat Breakfast, Lunch and Dinner – When it’s hot, eating can feel like a chore, but with constant walking and standing, you’ll need all the energy you can get.
-Coachella has amazing food, so there's no reason to skip.
-Greasy food will suck the life out of you, so stock up on the light and healthy.
+Eat Breakfast, Lunch and Dinner – When it’s hot, eating can feel like a chore, but with constant walking and standing, you need all the energy you can get.
+Coachella has amazing food, so there's no reason to skip meals.

 Prepare for the Worst – Make sure your name, e-mail address and phone number are in your wallet in an obvious place.
 Consider putting labels on your phone and camera too.
 Nice people return these items all the time, so make it easy for them to find you.

-Live in the Moment – Instagram, Twitter, Facebook, iPhones – they’re hardwired into our lives now.
+Live in the Moment – Instagram, Twitter, Facebook, iPhones—they’re hardwired into our lives now.
 But concerts are always better when you’re absorbed in the experience, so let your social network wait.
-And let’s be honest: You’re never going to watch those phone videos again anyway.
+Let’s be honest: You’re never going to watch those iPhone videos again anyway.